 Check out our Frequently Asked Questions to see if others have had the same kinds of questions you do.
 If not, feel free to contact us!

 A: Our wood renewal system consists of using a very low water pressure cleaning method based on a unique revolutionary chemical process.
 It not only cleans the wood but also removes old failed stains and sealers.
 It also kills mold and mildew and restores the honey wood tone unlike pure power washing.
 The wood is also neutralized and brightened to balance the PH and prepare the surface for a proper bonding of the new finish.
 Learn more about the PressureLess Cleaning & Preservation System.™

 Is the chemical used safe?

 A: Yes.
-Our DeckMaster™ patented chemical process is based of a sodium per-carbonate solution with natural active ingredients which is safe and non-toxic.
+Our DeckMaster™ unique revolutionary chemical process is based of a sodium per-carbonate solution with natural active ingredients which is safe and non-toxic.
 It will not damage the wood surface or the grass and plants that may surround it.